bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/core/NUPA-NG_TechnicalStack.md

 - Acreage-to-Beneficiary Ratio: 4,000 hectares / 5,000 people—keeps oversight effective.
 - Development Bond Capacity: Leverage lease for private bonds (solar, data, logistics) at ₦0.00 cost.

-**4. The Community Sovereignty Mandate (The Community Key)**
+**4. The State Sovereignty Mandate (The State Key)**

 State Governor acts as high-level authority and holder of the "State Governor's Key".
 - Strategic Veto: Final say on corporate leases—blocks predatory or high-automation deals.
 - Legacy Oversight: Ensures alignment with 99-year loop.
-- Zero Burden: No daily admin—focus on governance and 80% direct rent flow.
+- Zero Burden: No daily admin—focus on governance and 50% direct rent flow.

 **5. The Symmetry of Power ("No" vs. "Yes" Protocol)**